rz-platform/rzm/README.md

 ## Development

-This is Scala 2.13 application that uses Play and communicates with PostgreSQL using Anorm (https://playframework.github.io/anorm/).
+This is Scala 2.13 application.

 The front-end is implemented using Twirl template engine (https://github.com/playframework/twirl).
 CSS styles and separate per-page JS bundles are stored in [./frontend](./frontend).

+RZM uses Git on top of the file system as a data master.
+User accounts and repositories meta-data persists in Redis.

 ### Backend development

 * JDK 11+ required;
 * https://scala-sbt.org
+* Redis 5+

 Run app in live-reload mode (from repository root):